Th4Sing3/winkDiceScraper/README.md

 2. Open a command prompt
 3. Navigate to the winkDiceScraper folder
 4. Type `npm install` and press enter
-5. In your project file, declare once : const diceScrapper = require("./winkDiceScraper")
+5. In your code, declare once : const diceScrapper = require("./winkDiceScraper")

 ## Usage
 In your code you'll have access